cdapio/cdap/cdap-docs/developer-guide/source/dev-guide.rst

 Writing to Datasets with SQL
 ----------------------------
 Data can be inserted into Datasets using SQL.
-For example, you can write in a Dataset named ``ProductCatalog`` with this SQL query::
+For example, you can write to a Dataset named ``ProductCatalog`` with this SQL query::

   INSERT INTO TABLE cdap_user_productcatalog SELECT ...